mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/index.md

 Further, you could set `spec.kubernetes.controlPlane.keepalived.vrid` to specify the [Virtual Router ID][keepalived_conf] used by Keepalived.
 This field is optional; if not set, Konvoy will randomly pick a Virtual Router ID for you.

 Keepalived is enabled by default for on-premise deployment.
-You can disable it by setting `spec.kubernetes.controlPlane.keepalived.enabled` to `false`.
+You can disable it by removing `spec.kubernetes.controlPlane.keepalived` from the `cluster.yaml`.
 This is usually done where there is an on-premise load balancer which could be used to maintain high availability of the control plane.

+If you are not setting any of the optional values, set `spec.kubernetes.controlPlane.keepalived: {}` to enable the default values.

 # Pod-to-Pod connectivity